robertotcestari/bot-do-tino/README.md

 ## Limits

 There is limitations for this bot.
-Due to Twitter API rate limits, it performs a search per minute, and answers the last two tweets. \
+Due to Twitter API rate limits, it performs a search per minute, and answers the last two tweets.

 Feel free to experiment with this!

+## Demo

+The demo is the twitter account @BotdoTino2 here: https://twitter.com/BotdoTino2